 Most airlines allow people travelling with children under 5 to get on the plane first.
 I never understood this.
 Why on earth would you want to get on first and be restricted to a seat for longer than you need to be?!
 But now it makes sense.
 Sorting out a baby, hand luggage and seatbelts with people pushing past you to get to their seats is a nightmare and a recipe for disaster.
 Get on first, get your seat and get settled before the general public are released onto your plane.

 4. Try to get your baby to sleep

 This was a tip I’d read before flying with a baby for the first time and it definitely helps.
-That is, if your bsby’s a sleeper!
+That is, if your baby’s a sleeper!
 On both of our flights, Zak fell asleep on the runway before taking off and didn’t wake until we were getting off at the other end.
 Have boobs/bottles ready to feed if your baby does wake up – the sucking will help their ears pop.

 5. Forget about disturbing others around you